Personal LoansLender Reviews

 LendingClub has a minimum credit score requirement of 600 but also considers other factors when reviewing your personal loan application.

 The lender will also look at your credit history and debt-to-income (DTI) ratio, which is how much debt you have compared to your income.
-It’s typically recommended that you don’t have a DTI ratio below 35%.
+Try to keep your DTI ratio below 35% for the best odds of approval.

 Checking to see whether you prequalify for a LendingClub personal loan won’t hurt your credit, but if you officially apply, you’ll have to go through a hard credit inquiry.
 This can cause your credit score to drop slightly and will stay on your credit report for up to two years.

-Keep in mind that any trustworthy lender will require that you submit to a hard credit inquiry at some point in the application process so it can see your credit profile.
+Any trustworthy lender will do a hard credit inquiry at some point in the application process.

 After you’re approved for a personal loan, it may take a few days to receive your funds.

-Typically, it can take anywhere from one to ten business days to receive your money from a lender, but many other lenders also offer quick funding.
+Typically, it can take anywhere from one to five business days to receive your money from a lender, but many other lenders also offer quick funding.

 Recommended Reading